 Best hikes in Arches National Park

-With over 2,000 natural sandstone arches and countless other spectacular rock formations, hiking in Arches is an absolute must when visiting Moab.
+With over 2,000 natural sandstone arches (more than anywhere else in the world!) and countless other spectacular rock formations, hiking in Arches is an absolute must when visiting Moab.

 Delicate Arch Trail

-Invest in a good pair of hiking shoes, bring plenty of water, and take your time.
+Prepare with sturdy hiking shoes and plenty of water, and pay special attention to time.
 If at all possible, time your hike to catch sunset at Delicate Arch.
 It’s far and away one of the best hikes in Moab to see it, and perhaps even the world.
 Seriously — it’s an International Dark Sky Park.

 Double Arch Trail